 350Deschutes is part of the Global Network of 350.org.

-We are a separate nonprofit organization from 350.org, yet follow a similar purpose to educate, organize, and advocate for climate stability: to educate the community, stop fossil fuel infrastructure, and develop climate policy.
+We are a separate nonprofit organization from 350.org, yet follow a similar purpose to build awareness, educate, organize, and further actions for climate stability: this includes stopping new fossil fuel infrastructure, and developing climate policy.
 “350” refers to the “safe” level of carbon in the atmosphere (in ppm).
 We are now at “406”, a “climate emergency” level.
 We believe that in order to return to the safe level of “350” PPM, that we must make a JUST transition nearly completely away fossil fuels to clean energy, preferably by the year 2030 or 2040, but no later than 2050.
 These are the guidelines put forth by the IPCC, the United Nations non-partisan body composed of the best climate scientists in the world.
 We believe that Climate Change is like a progressive disease: its impacts will continue to worsen if we fall short of reducing Greenhouse Gas Emissions to the recommended level.

 What is a JUST transition?
 Provisions must be made for individuals who may lose their jobs in the transition.
 Already, there are programs that support this for coal workers.
 Additionally, for every million dollars invested, clean jobs outnumber fossil fuel jobs nearly 4 to 1.
 These jobs are an ideal fit for Oregon’s Clean/Green Tech economy.
 Many are good paying jobs.
 Over the last year, the solar industry added jobs twelve times faster than the rest of the economy, even more than the jobs created by the oil and gas extraction and pipeline sectors combined.
 (ThinkProgress, Jan 2016).
 We believe that workforce training may be necessary to ensure equity for ALL workers, and that this should be included in all climate policies that are advanced.